Dream 103. Bike Wash.

 Biltwell helmets – There will also be a display of Biltwell “Gringo” helmets painted by tattoo artists from around the country.

 This is going to be a great show!
 And while you’re there, check out my paintings.
-At the time of this post, both are for sale.
 Maybe now is the time to add an original painting to your collection that has a fun story and provenance to share.

 Don’t miss the once-in-a-lifetime opportunity to get up close and personal with this incredible collection of motorcycles and art at the Buffalo Chip’s Russ Brown Event Center, because once the Sturgis Rally is over, it will never be seen again!
 As always, Motorcycles As Art is free and open to the public.